*Post updated November 19th 2019 with additional information

-If you go to the store to look for a toothpaste to use while you’re wearing braces, you’re going to see as many as six or seven brands, with dozen of flavors, and a mix of ingredients.
-Different toothpaste have different purposes, with formulas for whitening, freshening, tartar control, and sensitivity.
+If you go to the store to look for a toothpaste to use while you’re wearing braces, you’re going to see as many as six or seven brands, with dozens of flavors, and a mix of ingredients.
+Different kinds of toothpaste have different purposes, with formulas for whitening, freshening, tartar control, and sensitivity.

 Here’s what you should know so that you can keep your teeth clean while letting the braces do their job.

 Any toothpaste that you use should have fluoride in it.
 Fluoride makes the enamel on your teeth strong, makes tooth decay less likely, and minimizes acid damage from acid erosion that’s caused by certain foods and drinks.
 Even if you have fluoridated water where you live, you should still use a fluoride toothpaste three times a day.
 It’s this practice – not the fluoridated water – that makes a real difference for your enamel.

 Tartar Control is a Must

 Your toothpaste should be one that promotes tartar control.
 Tartar is a hard substance that is caused by continuous plaque build-up, which can lead to tooth decay and periodontal disease.
 A toothpaste that helps to brush away plaque and prevent tartar from forming is a must for teens and adults with braces.

 Don’t Use Whitening Products

 Many toothpastes are designed to whiten teeth.
 If you’re wearing braces, however, you have pieces of metal or ceramic cemented to your teeth that the toothpaste wouldn’t touch.
 Your teeth would whiten unevenly, and once the braces are removed, the enamel would be several different colors.

 Of course, you should continue to see your general dentist for twice-a-year cleanings for good overall oral hygiene.

 Best Types of Toothpaste for Braces